 The average last frost date around Stoney Acres is roughly May 15th.
 But some years we can have frost as late as June 1st.
-So an important part of season extension for us planting out early tomatoes in “walls-of-water”.
+So an important part of season extension for us planting out early tomatoes in Walls O’ Water.
 We always like to get a few tomato plants in early every year.
 Conditions in the summer are really pretty good for tomatoes but we usually don’t get our first ripe tomato until around August 1st when the tomatoes are planted on the last frost date.
-So planting a couple of plants early with the protection of wall of waters gets us a few tomatoes in July (or even June) for fresh eating.
+Planting a couple of plants early with the protection of Walls O’ Water gets us a few tomatoes in July (or even June) for fresh eating.

 Wall of waters can be a bit of a pain to fill, but I have found an easy solution.
 Simply put them around a 5 gallon bucket.
 The bucket helps hold them up and then you can fill them easily with a hose.

-Our goal is just to have some tomatoes before August so we also choose some early ripening varieties to plant.
-This year we are trying two new cultivars.
+Our goal is just to have some tomatoes before July so we also choose some early ripening varieties to plant.
+Most years we are using two cultivars.
 First Early Girl which is a hybrid that will have its first medium sized fruit ready only 60 days after transplant.
 Second is Sunsugar, which is also a hybrid cherry type tomato, whose orange fruit will be ready in about 62 days.
-We planted these on April 21st, so our target date will be right around the end of June.
-This is my first time with both these tomatoes so we’ll see if they actually get some fruit by that time!!
+We plant these on around April 15th, so our target date will be right around the end of June.
+We have been using these two varieties for 5 years now and almost always have a few ripe tomatoes at the end of June!